fbertos/atlax360-hi-exercise/README.md

 6. Please use ; as field terminator, CRLF as line terminator and " as quote field character

-7. Each applier will need to deliver:
+Each applier will need to deliver by email:
-  - DML sentences with any T-SQL CREATE INDEX sentence concluded
+  - The DDL sentences with any T-SQL CREATE INDEX sentence concluded
   - A new public GIT repository for the Python solution provided

 A requirements.txt file is provided with the dependencies needed.